 Happily, they are using passive index ETFs that offer good tax-efficiency and low costs.
-The weighted expense ratio of all the stock ETFs together is 0.16%.
-The weighted expense ratio of all the bond ETFs together is 0.18%.
+The average weighted expense ratio for the ETFs by themselves will vary with portfolio risk level, but should be a little under 0.20%, or 20 basis points.

 I do like the current asset allocation a lot more than I did before, although I wish it was more carefully considered in the beginning because it resulted in a lot of unnecessary trades for early adopters like myself.
-My 1099-B form for 2011 is four pages long of tiny little trades.
 The silver lining is that the tax info imports nicely into TurboTax software.

 Betterment.com tries to make things simple a la ShareBuilder, and thus also uses fractional shares.
 This way, you can own exactly $10 or $100 of an ETF, even if the price of a single share may be $76.
 I believe they buy and sell shares between other users of Betterment:

 DUAL AGENT CAPACITY: In executing your trades Betterment Securities has acted as both an agent and dual agent, with the exception that in the case of a trade which totals a whole number of shares we have acted as an agent only.
 For portions of your trades for which Betterment Securities acts as a dual agent you received an execution price equal to the “bid” (when selling shares) or “ask” (when buying shares) quotes on the open market.

 As long as they are providing a fair price and not using the system as a profit-generating venture, then that would make practical sense.
 If I need to sell some shares and someone else is buying, then swapping them out internally would save money and commissions all around.